2020PB/police-brutality/reports/Oregon.md

 Footage shows federal officers shoving protestors with their hands up to clear space around the Justice Center.
 A journalist stands among the protestors.
 The journalist is pepper sprayed.

-tags: shove, protestor, journalist, pepper-spray, spray
+tags: shove, protester, journalist, pepper-spray, spray

 id: or-portland-123